orlamadden/jasmine-testing/README.md

 # Jasmine Testing

-This repo contains content from the Jasmine testing module with Code Institue.
+This repo contains content from the Jasmine testing module with Code Institute.

 It is a playground for me to practice.